(Medial Tibial Stress Syndrome)

 By limiting the amount of damage done to your deep crural fascia and tibial tendons and muscles, you also reduce pain and limit the amount of healing that needs to occur.
 This is a very important step to get rid of shin splints faster and with less pain!

-Using Blood Flow Stimulation Therapy, or BFST, will speed your recovery as BFST increases the amount of blood that flows naturally to your lower leg.
+Using Deep Tissue Regeneration Therapy, or (DTR Therapy) will speed your recovery as this increases the amount of blood that flows naturally to your lower leg.
 This increased blood flow nourishes your tendons, ligaments, fascia and muscles, improving the health and elasticity of the tissues and accelerating the healing process.

-A Leg/Arm Inferno Wrap® is one of the most helpful tools to treat shin splints and soothe the pain caused by stress on your shins.
-Through the absorption of the Energy Web's healing energy waves, tissues are safely and gently heated - increasing blood flow within the treated area.
+A Leg/Arm TShellz Wrap is one of the most helpful tools to treat shin splints and soothe the pain caused by stress on your shins.
+Through the absorption of ElectroMagnetic Energy Waves (emitted by the Energy Pad, soft tissue is safely and gently heated - increasing blood flow within the treated area.

 Your body's natural response to this increased temperature is to try to maintain a condition of homeostasis - a balanced environment or state of equilibrium throughout the body.
 To do this, your body responds with a rapid increase in blood flow to your shins (known as vasodilation), increasing the supply of nutrients to injured cells and flushing out toxins that build up around damaged tissue to promote healing.

-The Leg/Arm Inferno Wrap® is the most effective way to get the non-invasive, non-addictive pain relief of Blood Flow Stimulation Therapy.
+The Leg/Arm TShellz Wrap is the most effective way to get the non-invasive, non-addictive pain relief of Deep Tissue Regeneration Therapy.